Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 - **Paste** the content from the clipboard into **main.tf**.
 - AVM examples frequently use naming and/or region selection Terraform modules to generate deployment region and/or naming values as well as any default values for required fields.
 If you want to use a specific region or other custom resource values, remove the existing region and naming module calls and replace example input values with the new desired custom input values.
 - Once supporting resources such as resource groups have been modified, locate the module call for the AVM module - i.e., **`module "keyvault"`**.
 - AVM module examples use dot notation for a relative reference that is useful during module testing.
 However, you will need to replace the relative reference with a source reference that points to the Terraform registry source location.
 In most cases, this source reference has been left as a comment in the module example to simplify replacing the existing source dot reference.
-Peform the following two actions to update the source:
+Perform the following two actions to update the source:
   - Delete the existing source definition that uses a dot reference - i.e., **`source = "../../"`**.
   - Uncomment the Terraform registry source reference by deleting the **#** sign at the start of the commented source line - i.e., **`source = "Azure/avm-res-keyvault-vault/azurerm"`**.
 - AVM module examples use a variable to enable or disable the telemetry collection.
 Update the **`enable_telemetry`** input value to **true** or **false**. -e.g. **`enable_telemetry = true`**